David Stavens: Indoor WiFi maps

-Stavens also worked on research at Stanford on indoor localization using WiFi signal strength measurements.
+Stavens worked on research at Stanford on indoor localization using WiFi signal strength measurements.
 The goal was to create a system capable of delivering GPS-quality localization indoors, where GPS satellites do not function.
 He and Jesse Levinson were winners of the Qualcomm Innovation Fellowship in 2009 which provided $100,000 in funding for the research.

-He published the research along with Joseph Huang, David Millman, Morgan Quigley, Sebastian Thrun, and Alok Aggarwal, stating that it produced excellent results in practice.
+He published the research along with Joseph Huang, David Milman, Morgan Quigley, Sebastian Thrun, and Alok Aggarwal, stating that it produced excellent results in practice.
 Joseph Huang went on to found an indoor localization start-up, WifiSLAM, that was acquired by Apple.

 Online education

 Stavens co-founded and was CEO of Udacity.
 Udacity helped popularize the concept of the offering college courses for free as Massive open online course's (MOOC), intended to make high-quality education accessible and nearly free around the entire world via Internet.

 As CEO, he grew the company to 160,000 students and 20 employees.
 Udacity was valued at $1 billion in 2015.
 As of 2018, Udacity had over 50,000 paid students and $70 million in revenue.